AnjaliJariwala19/React-Tutorials/Readme.md

 imr -> Import React
 sfc ->	Stateless Function Component

+Context API: Context API is used to pass global variables anywhere in the code without the prop drilling.
+It helps when there is a need for sharing state between a lot of nested components.
+It exclusively features only for React.

+State Management: State management is a critical concept when working with React.
+React components can hold local state, but as applications grow, managing state across multiple components can become complex.
+To help manage this complexity, React provides several tools: Hooks, Context API, and Redux.

 NOTE: When you clone folders from GitHub don't forget to install node modules for them to run using 'npm install'.

 React is a library and not a framework.